cebcar/Tuxedo/TechDocs/DevOps/tools/Git.md

 ```
 - then use [gitignore.io](http://gitignore.io) to add additional items, including macos and JetBrains

+#### core.attributesfile
+git core.attributesfile:
+- relevant when there are multiple git base configurations
+- see end of "DESCRIPTION" on gitattributes Manual page

 ### **Git Customization &amp; Automation**<br/>

 ### **Git Shortcuts**<br/>